telerik/xaml-docs/common-information/consuming-data/radobservablecollection.md

 * **NotificationsSuspended**: Gets a value indicating whether change notifications are suspended.

-* **ShouldResetOnResumeNotifications**: Gets a value that indicates whether RadObservableCollection would raise CollectionChanged event with **Reset** action, when a bulk add/remove operation takes place.
+There is also a public read-only property called `ShouldResetOnResumeNotifications`.
+It gets a value that indicates whether RadObservableCollection would raise CollectionChanged event with Reset action, when a bulk add/remove operation takes place.
+This API is internal and this behavior cannot be changed.
+The property value is set to `true` which means that calling `ResumeNotifications` will always use the Reset action.

 ## Events